Binary Ordered Compression for Unicode: Patent

 Prior to 16 November 2022, the general BOCU algorithm was covered by United States Patent #6,737,994, which also mentions the specific BOCU-1 implementation.
 This patent has now expired.

 IBM, which employed both of the inventors of BOCU-1 at the time it was created, stated in the Unicode Technical Note that implementers of a "fully compliant version of BOCU-1" had to contact IBM to request a royalty-free license.
 BOCU-1 is the only Unicode compression scheme described on the Unicode Web site that is known to have been encumbered with intellectual property restrictions.

 By contrast, IBM also filed for a patent on UTF-EBCDIC, but it chose in that case to make the documentation and encoding scheme "freely available to anyone concerned towards making the transformation format as part of the UCS standards", instead of requiring implementers to request a license.

+Not for HTML

+W3C and WHATWG HTML standards prohibit supporting BOCU-1 (and SCSU, CESU-8, UTF-7, EBCDIC, and UTF-32) in HTML documents because HTML was not designed with non-ASCII-compatible encodings in mind.
+In the past, cross-site scripting vulnerabilities due to browsers' poor handling of such encodings have been demonstrated.